Snap Political and Advocacy Advertising Policies

 These Political Advertising Policies apply to all political ads served by Snap, including election-related ads, advocacy ads, and issue ads.

-• Election-related ads include ads about candidates or parties for public office, ballot measures or referendums, political action committees, and ads that urge people to vote or register to vote.
+Election-related ads include ads about or paid for by candidates or parties for public office, ballot measures or referendums, political action committees, and ads that urge people to vote or register to vote.

-Political advertising must comply with all applicable laws and regulations, including all national election laws, copyright law, defamation law, and (where applicable) Federal Election Commission regulations and state or local laws and regulations.
+Political advertising must comply with all applicable laws and regulations, including all national election laws and campaign finance laws, copyright law, defamation law, and (where applicable) Federal Election Commission regulations and state or local laws and regulations.
 Complying with those laws and regulations will be the sole responsibility of the advertiser.

 Like all ads on Snapchat, political ads must comply with Snap's Terms of Service, Community Guidelines, and our Advertising Policies.
 That means, among other things: